Nitin-Sharma-coder/Nitin-Sharma-coder/README.md

 <br/>

 ## About Me 🚀
-I'm a passionate [Your Degree/Field] student with a strong interest in [Your Interests or Fields].
+I'm a passionate Engineer with a strong interest in Software Technologies.
 I thrive in collaborative environments and love tackling challenges with innovative solutions.

-- 🎓 Currently pursuing my [Your Major] at [Your University].
+- 🎓 Completed my Bachelor of Technology at Swami Keshvanand Institute of Technology, Management and Gramothan (SKIT), Jaipur.
-- 👨‍💻 Proficient in [key technologies or languages].
+- 👨‍💻 Proficient in Javascript and Front-End Technologies.
 - 🌱 Always eager to learn and adapt to new technologies.

 ## Technologies & Tools 🛠️